 Acupuncture has been used to prevent and treat miscarriage for thousands of years.
 Whether you have a history of miscarriages, are newly pregnant and worried, or have begun bleeding while pregnant East Asian medicine can offer help.
 Acupuncture is great to support a normal pregnancy.
 We recommend treatments weekly.

-Acupuncture for threatened miscarriage Bleeding during pregnancy is not uncommon but it can create a situation that leads to miscarriage.
+Tell me about acupuncture for threatened miscarriage.
+Bleeding during pregnancy is not uncommon but it can create a situation that leads to miscarriage.
 Acupuncture works to reduce the bleeding and support the pregnancy.

-Acupuncture for recurrent miscarriage Acupuncture, supplements, moxabustion and diet can be used to correct imbalances which can cause recurrent miscarriage.
+Can acupuncture for recurrent miscarriage be helpful?
+Acupuncture, supplements, moxabustion and diet can be used to correct imbalances which can cause recurrent miscarriage.
 If there is an underlying inflammatory issue we recommend the Elemental Cleanse along with Acupuncture treatments.

 Acupuncture for emotional treatment and trauma of miscarriage In East Asian medicine the mind body and spirit are not separate.
 Acupuncture for miscarriage does not overlook the emotional and spiritual health of the mother.
 We use acupuncture, herbs, and energetic healing to treat this aspect of miscarriage.